 Fortunately, where this situation was once little short of dire, recent developments in integrated circuit design, system integration and packaging are serving to lighten the power designer’s load.
 In fact, it is now possible to consistently deliver high-quality designs that pass the strict limits of CISPR 25 Class 5 or EN 55025, while simultaneously reducing overall solution size and managing thermal dissipation.

-Allegro MicroSystems’ ClearPower module family of products, which adopt a ‘system in a package’ approach, provide the answer that designers have been seeking for some time.
+Allegro MicroSystems’ ClearPower module family of products, which adopt a ‘system in a package’ approach, provides relief to some of the above issues during the design phase.
 ClearPower modules house all the principal elements of a high-performance switching power supply or LED driver within a compact package, significantly easing the task of designing complete power solutions.